• Home

 • Maintain regular contact with your Board committee liaison.
 Let them know about committee events/activities and any needs for Board help and support.

-• Review the information about the committee included in the Website linked to Committee List to be sure it is up to date and best reflects the purpose of the committee.
+• Review the information about the committee included in the committee site page on the Website to be sure it is up to date and best reflects the purpose of the committee.
 Review the Committee Chairs and Committee Members directories to be sure they reflect updated information about your committee.

 • Recruit members for the committee.
 Be certain that interested individuals are presented to the Board committee liaison to be certified by the Board so they may be included as members of the committee in the Website directory Committee Members.
 Talk to the Office Manager regularly to get the names of any new SDPA members who have indicated interest.

-• Submit the Committee Action Plan to the SDPA Office and to the Board committee liaison by February 1st.
-This will be included on the Website in the section Committee Updates/Reports.
+• Submit the Committee Action Plan to the SDPA Office and to the Board committee liaison by February 15th.

 • Submit Event/Activity Proposals as needed during the year.
 Submit to the SDPA Office and to the Board committee liaison.
 Following events/activities submit Member Request for Reimbursement forms with receipts.